GrzegorzKozub/arch/README.md

 #### [Proper focus is not given when a new window is launched from the overview](https://gitlab.gnome.org/GNOME/mutter/-/issues/2690)

 Affects all machines.
 Worked around in the `windows` Gnome Shell extension.
+Disabled the workaround on Jan 20th 2024.

 #### [Hardware video acceleration with VA-API](https://bbs.archlinux.org/viewtopic.php?id=244031)